ycleong/starter-academic/content/publication/CerebCortex2017/index.md

 ---
 title: "How We Transmit Memories to Other Brains: Constructing Shared Neural Representations Via Communication"
 authors:
-- Asieh Zadbood
+- A. Zadbood
-- Janice Chen
+- J. Chen
-- Yuan Chang Leong
+- Y. Leong
-- Kenneth A Norman
+- K.A.
+Norman
-- Uri Hasson
+- U. Hasson
 date: "2016-10-05T00:00:00Z"
 doi: ""